 Here are further resources that you might enjoy:

-Sign up for a Free Coaching session with Chase DiMarco, sponsored by Prospective Doctor!
+Sign up for a Free Coaching session with Dr. Chase DiMarco, sponsored by Prospective Doctor!
 You can also join the Med Student Mentor FB Group to ask questions and receive guidance related to clinical rotations and clinical knowledge!